Walker, Mets cruise past Nats 4-1, win another series

-WASHINGTON (AP) — Taijuan Walker pitched seven scoreless innings and the New York Mets remained unbeaten in 10 series this season, cruising past the sloppy Washington Nationals 4-1 on Thursday.
+Walker pitched seven innings of no-fuss, scoreless ball, and the Mets remained unbeaten in 10 series this season, cruising past the sloppy Nationals 4-1 on Thursday.

+The burly right-hander tagged Soto at third after the Nationals’ best hitter made an elementary baserunning gaffe, getting himself into a rundown after Josh Bell hit a grounder to the left side.
+Soto slid into Walker’s forearm a few feet in front of the bag and argued for an obstruction call, but Walker already had the ball when Soto got there.

+”It was unexpected.
+I got a little mad because it was a rundown and I didn’t think he was going to slide into me,” Walker said. ”Smart play, I guess, the guy was going to second, but in the moment I wasn’t too happy about it.”

+After tagging Soto, Walker threw wildly to second base, and right fielder Starling Marte threw back to third to nail Bell and end the Nationals’ best chance to rally.

+”Things like that, when we’re behind like that, those are not good baserunning decisions,” Washington manager Dave Martinez said. ”We need to make better decisions.”

-Mark Canha went 3 for 4 with a homer and three RBIs for the NL East-leading Mets, who took two of three from the last-place Nationals.
+Mark Canha went 3 for 4 with a homer and three RBIs for the first-place Mets, who took two of three from the last-place Nationals.
 New York has won nine series and split one, and hasn’t lost two straight games in a month.

+”We have a hitter of the day.
+We give the award out when we come in,” Canha said. ”Today it was me, and then, what’s cool about this team is, I feel like, I’m pretty sure all our hitters have won the award at some point this year. … Someone always is the hero, and that’s been the coolest part of this year.”

 Walker (1-0) allowed three hits, walked one and threw 85 pitches in the longest of his four starts this season, which was interrupted by a stint on the injured list with right shoulder bursitis.

-Walker benefitted from a bizarre double play that kept Washington from scoring.
-Seth Lugo struck out two in the eighth and Edwin Díaz allowed Juan Soto’s two-out homer in the ninth before retiring Josh Bell to complete the four-hitter.
+Seth Lugo struck out two in the eighth and Edwin Diaz allowed Soto’s two-out homer in the ninth before retiring Bell to complete the four-hitter.

+Soto said he was at fault on the rundown play, which came after he opened the fourth inning with a double off the wall in right-center.

+”I was just caught in the middle of nothing,” he said. ”I tried to slide.
+I didn’t try to hurt him or anything like that.
+He’s got to give me room to at least slide on the base.”

-The Mets only managed five hits, but they went ahead 2-0 in the first inning on Canha’s bases-loaded single and Washington never seriously threatened.
+The Mets only managed five hits, but they went ahead 2-0 in the first inning on Canha’s bases-loaded single.
 New York took advantage of wild Nationals starter Joan Adon (1-6), who walked five of the first 10 batters he faced.

 Canha homered in the ninth off Steve Cishek.